Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Basics of Coding.md

 ```

 ### Booleans
 Booleans are simple there are two values which it can be represented as `true` or `false`.
-You can use Booleans to chack if the condition is `true` or not.
+You can use Booleans to check if the condition is `true` or not.

 ### Nil
 Nil data type represents nothingness or nonexistent.
 You can use this for checking if the value is `nil` with control structures or destroying a data type inside of a variable.